A 30 Minute Workout Is All You Need If You Do It Right!

 Pilates For the Older Body

 Pilates is particularly beneficial for the elderly population.
 Sarcopenia is age-related muscle loss which is a natural occurring condition that effects all of us after the age of 30.
 It’s estimated that we lose 2%-5% of our muscle mass each decade.
 More and more doctors now consider sarcopenia a greater health risk than age-related bone loss (osteoporosis).
 Sure, brittle bones are a serious problem leading to fractures, but what causes most fractures in the first place is a fall, and the vast majority of falls can be prevented by restoring muscle and strength with exercise.
-And absolutely nothing surpasses core strength for developing muscle and balance that prevents falls.
+Absolutely nothing surpasses core strength for developing muscle and balance to prevents falls.
 And nothing surpasses Pilates for strengthening these core muscles.
 This is why Pilates is particularly popular among older adults.

 Try Pilates today.
 You can begin for free by signing up at the top right.
 If you’re a beginner, consider yourself blessed to have discovered the best exercise method on the planet!
 If you already exercise, add Pilates to your workout options, because if you're like me, you'll find yourself doing Pilates more and everything else less!